Slave Sites & Living Quarters

-However, Hermitage archaeologists have located thirteen slave dwellings in three different areas of the property: the work yard north of the mansion, used mostly for house slaves, the Field Quarter and First Hermitage areas, used for skilled and field slaves.
+However, Hermitage archaeologists have located 13 slave dwellings in three different areas of the property: the work yard north of the mansion–used mostly for house slaves, the Field Quarter and First Hermitage areas–used for skilled and field slaves.

-Most of the slave dwellings on the property were very similar, two room structures with two 20 feet square, single-story rooms.
+Most of the slave dwellings on the property were very similar, two-room structures with two 20-foot square, single-story rooms.
 They featured a small loft (most likely for children to sleep), one door, one window and a fireplace.

 Excavations of all of these very standardized dwellings have uncovered root cellars, which would have been underneath the floorboards and accessed by a hatch door.
 What makes these root cellars unique are the variability of their location, size and construction among the cabins.
 This indicates that the slaves, not the Jacksons, built them.

 Alfred's Cabin, home of the formerly enslaved Alfred Jackson.

 In the work yard behind the mansion, only Alfred’s Cabin remains.
 It is a log, double pen cabin organized around a central chimney.
 This house form is commonly known as a saddlebag.
 Recent studies suggest it may have been built as early as 1841.
 It is called Alfred’s Cabin because Alfred Jackson, formerly enslaved, lived in it as a free man until his death in 1901.

 Hermitage archaeologists conducted extensive testing and excavation around the cabin.
 Along with a wide variety of artifacts, historic fence lines were found.
 This information provides clues about the backyard’s divisions between the private and public space.